Common Shipping Label Fails and How to Solve Them

 Without a doubt, Avery shipping labels are the best place to start to avoid shipping label fails.
 We put decades of research and development behind every label to set you up for success.
 We also make purchasing easier with in-store retail packs, blank labels by the sheet, and our WePrint® custom printing services.

-And of course, you can always call our excellent Customer Care Team as well— they’re happy to walk through any issue and problem-solve for you.
+And of course, you can always call our excellent Customer Care Team as well—they’re happy to walk you through any issue and problem-solve for you.

 2 thoughts on “Common Shipping Label Fails and How to Solve Them”